Wonderful service from start to finish.

 Review Grievance and Disciplinary Procedures

-Review your grievance and disciplinary procedures to ensure they align with the new legislative requirements.
-Make sure your procedures are robust, transparent, and provide clear guidance on how complaints will be investigated and resolved.
+Review your grievance and disciplinary procedures are robust, transparent, and provide clear guidance on how complaints will be investigated and resolved.
 This will help demonstrate that your organisation is serious about tackling harassment.

 Document Everything

 Ensure that you document all actions taken to prevent and address sexual harassment, such as training records, risk assessments, and responses to complaints.
-In the event of a tribunal claim, having thorough documentation will help demonstrate that you took reasonable steps to comply with the law.
+In the event of a tribunal claim, having thorough documentation will help demonstrate that you took reasonable steps to prevent sexual harassment.

-If you have any questions about the new sexual harassment guidance, our Peace of Mind Team can provide specific advice and our Document Audit Team can help draft relevant policies.
+If you have any questions about the new duty to prevent sexual harassment, our Peace of Mind Team can provide specific advice and our Document Audit Team can help draft relevant policies.
 Contact our employment law team by emailing employment@warnergoodman.co.uk or by calling 023 8071 7717.